nschloe/nschloe.github.io/_posts/2021-10-15-tau-the-better-pi.md

 $$

 One could argue that the latter is more "canonical" since it has variance and standard deviation of 1, not ½ and √½.
-Compare with the [Normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)
+Compare with the [normal distribution](https://en.wikipedia.org/wiki/Normal_distribution)

 $$